Matserdam/typed_bus/README.md

-# **TypedBus (TB) and TypedBusEvents (TBE)**
+# **TypedBus (tB)

-TypedBus (`TB`) and TypedBusEvents (`TBE`) provide a powerful, type-safe event bus for Dart applications.
+TypedBus (`tB`) and TypedBusEvents (`tBE`) provide a powerful, type-safe event bus for Dart applications.
 With TypedBus, you can publish and subscribe to strongly-typed events, ensuring safe communication between different parts of your application.

 This library offers compile-time and runtime safety, allowing developers to write clean and predictable event-driven code.